 With the decline of the Etruscans, the Romans became heirs of the steel industry enhancing the granite quarries and discovering the curative mud baths of S. John and the excellent wines produced in the area carrying it with their ships laden with amphorae cleverly returned from the sea and now preserved in the museums of Portoferraio and Marciana.

 The fortified city of Portoferraio built by Cosimo de Medici in 1548, is a treasure of military architecture nestled in perfect harmony with nature and the sea.
 Other forts were built here during the siege of the Spaniards as the majestic Fort St. James, now made into a prison in addition to a number of chapels and the sanctuary of Montserrato on top of a mountain.
-In the coming years, the island was disputed by the Austrians, Germans, English and French and assigned to Napoleon Bonaparte for the duration of ten months providing the construction of roads, revamping the mining economy and increasing the production and export of wine.
+In the coming years, the island was disputed by the Austrians, Germans, English, and French and assigned to Napoleon Bonaparte for the duration of ten months providing the construction of roads, revamping the mining economy and increasing production and export of wine.

 Crystal clear waters and relax on Isola D’Elba